PARALOGISM

 no S is M

-If a premise is negative, the conclusion must be negative
+If one premise is negative, then the conclusion must also be negative.

 no M is P the major premise is negative.